3,4-Methylenedioxyamphetamine: Side effects

 Side effects of MDA include sympathomimetic effects like increased heart rate and blood pressure as well as increased cortisol and prolactin levels.

 Overdose

 Symptoms of acute toxicity may include agitation, sweating, increased blood pressure and heart rate, dramatic increase in body temperature, convulsions, and death.
-Death is usually caused by cardiac effects and subsequent hemorrhaging in the brain (stroke).
+Death is usually caused by cardiotoxicity.
+A 450 mg intravenous injection of MDA was found to result in death in one case.